Today I am so excited to share with you a gift I put together last spring for

 To download your free file simply fill out the form below <3

-Just click on the image to download!
-Then go on your silhouette and cut out a few of them – I recommend using a colored card stock for these pretty little puppies.
+Once you have your file downloaded, head over to your silhouette and cut out a few of them – I recommend using colored card stock for these pretty little puppies.
 (If you’ve never cut SVG files on your Silhouette I’d recommend hitting up Google, there are a bunch of tutorials out there, leave me a comment though if you’d like to see some specific Silhouette how-to’s on my blog and I’ll make it happen).
 After you have a handful of flower spirals and leaves ready to go, follow the tutorial below to turn them into a pretty pencil bouquet!

 Rolled Flower Pencil Instructions

 - Unsharpened pencils (I liked the simple yellow ones, but you could find green ones if you are wanting to make them look like stems)

 - Rolled paper flower and leaf cut out (if you don’t have a silhouette, just cut a few pieces of paper into simple spiral circles and you can make them that way instead.)